deeppavlov/dream/docs/source/intro/overview.rst

        TELEGRAM_TOKEN=123456789:AAGCiO0QFb_I-GXL-CbJDw7--JQbHkiQyYA
        TELEGRAM_PROXY=socks5://tgproxy:tgproxy_pwd@123.45.67.89:1447

+   If you run the Agent via docker, put this variables into a file and configure it's path under ``AGENT_ENV_FILE`` variable in the `config file`_.
+This file name is automatically picked up when the docker-compose file is being generated.

 8. Configure all skills, skill selectors, response selectors, annotators and database connection in the `config file`_.
-   If you want a particular skill to use GPU, set its ``gpu`` value to ``True``.

-   If you want a minimal configuration, you need one skill and one skill selector.
+   If you want a minimal configuration, you need one annotator and one skill.
-   Pick skill ``chitchat`` and  selector ``chitchat_odqa`` and comment out all other skills, selectors and annotators.

 9. Generate a `Docker environment configuration`_  by running the command: